awsdocs/aws-dms-step-by-step/doc_source/chap-on-premoracle2aurora.steps.configureoracle.md

 SELECT on V_$LOGMNR_LOGS
 SELECT on V_$LOGMNR_CONTENTS
 LOGMINING /* For Oracle 12c and higher. */
-* ALTER for any table being replicated (if you want DMS to add supplemental logging)
+* ALTER for any table being replicated (if you want to add supplemental logging)
 ```

 For Oracle versions before 11\.2\.0\.3, you need the following privileges\.
 If views are exposed, you need the following privileges\.